5 stocks I bought more of in 2021

 BlackRock remains a U.S. financial behemoth, and a big reason why we continue to own it.
 Year to date (at the time of this post) BLK is up 30% and we’re up about 100% since we bought this stock over 18 month ago – as the stock market began it’s recovery from March 2020 lows.

 I had good intentions of buying more BLK if/when the price was right but now costing over $900 USD per share, it takes a bundle saved up to buy more meaningful BlackRock shares.
-Regardless, BLK now makes up close to 5% of our overall portfolio.
-I have no plans to sell this stock and if the stock price continues to move higher, I’m likely just to buy more low-cost ETFs units in XAW or VTI in my RRSP to further diversify assets as I work towards semi-retirement in the coming years.
+I have no plans to sell this stock and will look to add where it makes sense.

 5 stocks I bought more of in 2021 summary